4 easy tricks to keep your rewards from expiring

 Use a shopping portal

 Let’s say you’re in danger of having your American Airlines miles expire.
 You could make a purchase through the airline’s AAdvantage shopping portal, which will trigger points earning and fend off expiration.
-Most hotel programs and credit card loyalty programs have shopping portals, too.
+Most hotel programs and credit card loyalty programs have shopping portals, too — and they're a great way to earn more rewards when you make purchases online.

 Airline and hotel dining programs